Volunteers and Leaders

 The Executive Committee is always open to inspired member ideas about other services that can be offered to our membership, including mentor projects, improvement of law, and luncheon topics.
 Please reach out with your ideas.

-There are two legislative subcomittees: Real Estate Legislative Subcommittee and Land Use Legislative Committee.
-Both are comprised of approximately ten to twenty lawyers whose practices bring a wide variety of experience in real estate and land use law.
+Both the Real Estate Legislative Subcommittee and Land Use Legislative Subcommittee are comprised of approximately ten to twenty lawyers whose practices bring a wide variety of experience in real estate and land use law.
 The legislative subcommittees are the eyes and ears of the section.
 We review bills introduced in legislative sessions, discuss a bill’s potential impact, track bills as they move through a session with amendments, submit comments or testify at the legislature where necessary.
 The committees also review proposals from section members for law improvement legislation and, if appropriate, refers those proposals to the OSB for review and possible introduction in the next legislative session.
 All section members are welcome to join the legislative committees.
 During the odd-year longer legislative sessions, we meet frequently during the session to discuss and keep pace with bills and amendments.
 After the conclusion of the session, committee members summarize the various bills of interest to real estate practitioners.
 These summaries are available at the OSB website, published in the RELU Digest, and the new laws are discussed at the Annual Summer Conference.
-If interested in joining the real estate legislative subcommittee, please contact Pat Ihnat for the Real Estate Legislative Subcommittee and Will Rasmussen for the Land Use Legislative Committee.
+If interested in joining the real estate legislative subcommittee, please contact Kimberlee Stafford for the Real Estate Legislative Subcommittee and Will Rasmussen for the Land Use Legislative Subcommittee.

 The list serve is available to all RELU members, is moderated by the executive committee, and is hosted by the Oregon State Bar.
 Any member can post a query to the list serve and receive replies off-line.
 This email community provides access to more than 1000 Oregon attorneys with varying degrees of experience in land use or real estate and ranging from casual acquaintance to in-depth knowledge.
 This is a fantastic resource to help you with thorny legal and practice questions.
 Section members that can watch and learn from or post and connect with experts and leaders.
 If you are a member of the Section, you can access the list serve by emailing [email protected].